 About the Gallery

 The Gammill Gallery is located in the west wing of Barnard Observatory.
-Named for Lynn and Stewart Gammill of Hattiesburg, Mississippi, longtime supporters of Southern Studies at the University of Mississippi, the Gammill Gallery hosts a variety of exhibitions devoted to documentary photography of the American South.
+Named for Lynn and Stewart Gammill of Hattiesburg, Mississippi, longtime supporters of Southern Studies at the University of Mississippi, the gallery has long hosted a variety of exhibitions devoted to documentary-style photography from the American South.